 The Cavell Van

-The Cavell Van is the railwayman’s name for the prototype Passenger luggage Van built by the South Eastern and Chatham Railway at Ashford Works in 1919 as a one off ‘pattern wagon’ but was soon to be dubbed a ‘Special Van.
+The Cavell Van is the railwayman’s name for the prototype Passenger luggage Van built by the South Eastern and Chatham Railway at Ashford Works in 1919 as a one off 'pattern wagon' but was soon to be dubbed a 'Special Van.
 It was used for the repatriation of the bodies of two civilians executed during the First World War – Edith Cavell and Charles Fryatt.
 It was later used to return the remains of The Unknown Warrior in 1920.
-In this role it was the centrepiece of national morning and particularly as it stood in vigil with the Unknown Warrior overnight on 10th/11th November 1920 before the warriors great ceremonial interment.
+In this role it was the centrepiece of national mourning and particularly as it stood in vigil with the Unknown Warrior overnight on 10th/11th November 1920 before the warriors great ceremonial interment.

 The van was initially numbered 132 by the South Eastern and Chatham Railway, later running as Southern Railway No.1972 on transfer to departmental service in 1946 as a stores van at Brighton Works, numbered S(later DS)734 till 1967.
 The van ended its service as a static store at Guildford cable depot numbered 082757.
 It had many sister vans that were used by British railways until the late 1980s